Signed in as:

 **Defensive Asylum Processing:**

-A defensive application for asylum occurs when you request asylum as a defense against removal from the United States.
-For asylum processing to be defensive, you must be in removal proceedings in immigration court with the Executive Office for Immigration Review (EOIR).
+A defensive application for asylum happens when you request asylum as a defense against removal from the United States.
+For your asylum processing to be considered defensive, you must be involved in removal proceedings in immigration court with the Executive Office for Immigration Review (EOIR).

-Individuals are generally placed into defensive asylum processing in one of two ways:
+Typically, individuals enter defensive asylum processing through one of two means:

-They are referred to an Immigration Judge by U.S. CIS after they have been determined to be ineligible for asylum at the end of the affirmative asylum process, or
+- They are referred to an Immigration Judge by U.S. CIS after being found ineligible for asylum at the end of the affirmative asylum process, or

-They are placed in removal proceedings because they were apprehended (or caught) in the United States or at a U.S. port of entry without proper legal documents or in violation of their immigration status or were caught by U.S. Customs and Border Protection (CBP) trying to enter the United States without proper documentation, were placed in the expedited removal process, and were found to have a credible fear of persecution or torture by an Asylum Officer.
+- They are placed in removal proceedings because they were apprehended in the United States or at a U.S. port of entry without proper legal documents, or they violated their immigration status.
+They could also have been caught by U.S. Customs and Border Protection (CBP) while trying to enter the United States without documentation and found to have a credible fear of persecution or torture by an Asylum Officer.

-The Immigration Judge then decides whether the individual is eligible for asylum.
-If found eligible, the Immigration Judge will order asylum to be granted.
-If found ineligible for asylum, the Immigration Judge will determine whether the individual is eligible for any other forms of relief from removal.
-If found ineligible for other forms of relief, the Immigration Judge will order the individual to be removed from the United States.
+The Immigration Judge will decide whether the individual is eligible for asylum.
+If eligible, the Judge will grant asylum; if not, the Judge will assess whether the individual qualifies for any other forms of relief from removal.
+If no relief is available, the Judge will order the individual removed from the United States.
 The Immigration Judge’s decision can be appealed by either party.

-Whether you are looking to reunite with your loved one, obtain a business or an investment visa, see if you qualify for a visa based on extraordinary ability, or if you found yourself in removal proceedings, be sure to work with the best in the industry.
-Years of immigration law experience, an individualized approach, and dedication to each and every client makes Gorelik Law Group a clear choice.
+Whether you are looking to reunite with your loved one, navigate the asylum process, obtain a business or an investment visa, see if you qualify for a visa based on extraordinary ability, or if you find yourself in removal proceedings, be sure to work with the best in the industry.
+With years of experience in immigration law, an individualized approach, and dedication to each and every client, Gorelik Law Group stands out as a clear choice.

 Mon | 09:00 am – 05:00 pm | |